 Monetizing existing customers is highly contingent on customer success.
 If you measure NPS and work to improve the customer experience and brand loyalty of customers with low scores, you stand to create happier customers that are more likely to retain and expand their plans.

 How could it not be, really?
 It’s an appealing alternative for driving a high volume of qualified leads and ROI numbers.
-Ambassador reminds us that almost 75% of consumers identify word-of-mouth as a key influencer in their purchasing decision.
+Ambassador reminds us that almost 75% of consumers identify word-of-mouth referrals as key influencers in their purchasing decision.
 No surprise there.

 So if you’re around tomorrow at noon CST, hop on this AMA with the Ambassador crew to hear, and ask about, a couple key drivers, like: